hyphacoop/handbook/README.md

 After starting the server, visit `http://localhost:4000` (or the address indicated by the `gitbook serve` command) in a web browser.

-To test that all links works, you make run html-proofer via:
+To test that all links works, you may run html-proofer via:

 ```bash
 bundle install